ovationgreen/wsl-readme/docker/README.md

 The purpose of this document is to guide users through the installation process of Docker on a Windows Server environment.
 This guide aims to provide clear and step-by-step instructions to help users install Docker on their Windows Server, ensuring a smooth and successful setup.

-This document primarily concentrates on setting up Docker in a Windows Server environment.
-For Windows 10/11 and advanced steps, please refer to the [official documentation](https://learn.microsoft.com/en-us/virtualization/windowscontainers/quick-start/set-up-environment?tabs=dockerce).
+This document primarily concentrates on setting up Docker Desktop in a Windows Server environment.
+For instructions on how to install and configure containers on a Windows Server, please refer to the [official documentation](https://learn.microsoft.com/en-us/virtualization/windowscontainers/quick-start/set-up-environment?tabs=dockerce).

 # Table of Contents